-In all the planning we did to ensure everyone had a bangin’ good time, we neglected one “small” facet of the wedding itself: the ceremony.
+In all my planning of a destination wedding in Northern California, we neglected one “small” facet of the wedding itself: the ceremony.
 In fact, up until THE DAY BEFORE, SVV and I hadn’t a clue what we were going to say or do.
 Luckily, we had a gem of an officiant, my best friend in the whole wide world Lemon, who is always adequately prepared.
 She had e-mailed me documents full of readings and vows and other things you’re supposed to say in weddings, so the day before found us skimming through them and hastily copying and pasting text into one master spreadsheet.

 We ran through it once speaking, and then again that afternoon in our apartment lobby with all parties present.
 Katey video taped the whole shebang.